Steve Corino: Retirement tour (2007)

-After announcing that his retirement would come at the end of 2007, Corino began a retirement tour and traveled to various federations as a part of the tour.
-On October 6, 2007, Corino captured the B4W North American title in Morganville, New Jersey from then-champion Tommy Thunda.
+After announcing that he would retire at the end of 2007, Corino began a retirement tour and travelled to various federations as a part of the tour.
+On October 6, 2007, Corino won the B4W North American Championship in Morganville, New Jersey, United States from Tommy Thunda.

-On November 3, 2007, Corino survived three rounds of an 8-man, single-night tournament in Toronto, Ontario, Canada to become the Union of Independent Professional Wrestlers Heavyweight Champion.
-He defeated Eddie Osbourne in the first round by pinfall, Pepper Parks in the second round by referee stoppage and "Fabulous" John McChesney in the finals by pinfall following a pair of lariat clotheslines.
-On November 10, 2007, Corino successfully defended the B4W North American title against Jihad.
-On November 24 he beat Absolute Andy for the GSW Heavyweight Championship in Oberhausen, Germany which was his very last appearance in Europe.
+On November 3, 2007, Corino won an eight-man tournament in Toronto, Ontario, Canada to become the Union of Independent Professional Wrestlers Heavyweight Champion.
+He defeated Eddie Osbourne in the first round by pinfall, Pepper Parks in the second round by referee stoppage and John McChesney in the finals.
+On November 10, 2007, Corino successfully defended the B4W North American Championship against Jihad.
+On November 24 he beat Absolute Andy for the GSW Heavyweight Championship in Oberhausen, Germany.

 On December 8, 2007, Corino made his final Northeast appearance for B4W.
-He lost the North American title to Jihad in a submission match after his protege Ricky Landell had to throw in the towel.
-Corino won the Platinum Pro Wrestling Heavyweight Title on December 14, 2007 after defeating "The Indy Wrestling Superstar" Erico in front of a sold out crowd in Michigan City, Indiana.
+He lost the North American Championship to Jihad in a submission match after his protege Ricky Landell threw in the towel.
+Corino won the Platinum Pro Wrestling Heavyweight Championship on December 14, 2007, after defeating Erico in Michigan City, Indiana, United States.

 Corino's retirement tour came to an end December 28, 2007, when he wrestled his final match for the Showcase Wrestling Revolution in Montreal, Quebec, Canada.
-On that night he faced off with "The Prophet" Jeremy Barnoff, "The Seasoned Veteran" Brick Crawford and "Mr. Wrestling" Kevin Steen for the SWR International Championship in a fatal four way elimination match.
+On that night he faced Jeremy Barnoff, Brick Crawford, and Kevin Steen for the SWR International Championship in a fatal four way elimination match.

 Corino wrestled a few try-out matches for WWE over a span of two days.
 Dusty Rhodes, Corino's former rival, was hopeful that WWE would sign him, but he was not offered a contract.
-Corino stated on his MySpace he enjoyed his time with WWE but felt he was too old school for the company.
+Corino stated on MySpace that while he enjoyed his time with WWE, he felt he was too "old school" for the company.